EncodePanda/es_cqrs_example/README.md

 When I've started developing this project I was visiting Gdansk (Poland), where my wife was attending a huge conference for blogging community.
-As I was looking for a domain problem for this project, bloggers were as good as any other, but they were really appleaing since they constatly interact with each other and application that could trace the history of such events seemed ok.
+As I was looking for a domain problem for this project, bloggers were as good as any other, but they were really appealing since they constantly interact with each other and application that could trace the history of such events seemed ok.